Dugy/cpp-editing-utils/README.md

 These functions certainly don't solve all problems that may happen during refactoring, these are just ones that I needed.
 Feel free to add new ones and make a merge request from it.

 Some functions with less obvious purposes are described in comments.

+## Using the tests file

+The tests code launches itself without a main() if linked into the program.
+A main() is a part of the code to allow running the tests alone, but it's indented that you can remove it to use the tests when writing your own program while editing this library.